edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

         ##### Secure mode

         !!! note
             Recommended for secure and production level deployments.

+         ```bash
+         make run ds-onvif-camera
+         ```
+        !!! note
+            Need to wait for sometime for the services to be fully up before executing the next set of commands.
             Make a note of the Consul ACL token and the JWT token generated which are needed to map credentials and execute apis.

         ```bash
-         make run ds-onvif-camera
         make get-consul-acl-token
         make get-token
         ```

         !!! note
-            Secrets such as passwords, certificates, tokens and more in Edgex are stored in a secret store which is implemented using Vault by Hashicorp.
+            Secrets such as passwords, certificates, tokens and more in Edgex are stored in a secret store which is implemented using Vault a product of Hashicorp.
-            Vault supports security features by issuing of consul tokens.
+            Vault supports security features allowing for the issuing of consul tokens.
 JWT token is required for the API Gateway which is a trust boundry for Edgex services.
             It allows for external clients to be verified when issuing REST requests to the microservices.
             For more info refer [Secure Consul](../../../../../security/Ch-Secure-Consul.md), [API Gateway](../../../../../security/Ch-APIGateway.md) and [Edgex Security](../../../../../security/Ch-Security.md).